California

 How to Know (And What to D0) If You're Fundraising In This State

-If an exemption is not granted, foreign religious corporations must file the Registry’s Initial Registration Form (Form CT-1) within 30 days of conducting business in California, which includes activities such as solicitation of donations by phone, email or email, or holding charitable assets in or from California.
-Once registered, annual reporting requirements apply.
+If your organization does not receive a religious or other exemption, you must file the Registry’s Initial Registration Form (Form CT-1) with the California Attorney General within 30 days of conducting business in California.
+What is “conducting business in California”?
+The term includes activities such as solicitation of donations by phone, email or email, or holding charitable assets in or from California.

 If You're Fundraising In Multiple States, Make Sure You Understand the URS